This chimichurri dressing is so delicious that you will want to shimmy your way across the kitchen to get it out of the fridge!

 One of the ways I eat chimichurri is I dollop some in my salad and mix it around with my fork.
 So a dedicated dressing is naturally the next progression.

-Have your tastes changed over the years?
-I’d love to know.
-Mine definitely have.
+In fact, have your tastes changed over the years?
+I’d love to know because mine definitely have.

 Here are a just a few recipes my tastes have expanded to include:

 I like all of the above now, where I never used to.
-They are all equally surprising to me.
+And they are all equally surprising to me.
 Now, I prefer my oil and vinegar dressings over creamy ones.
 (Move over, blue cheese!)
-I never would have thought that possible.
+However, I never would have thought that possible.
 But it is.

 This chimichurri dressing tastes like the sauce only better.
 It’s probably the extra oil.